pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

 The following components are needed to configure your backend, especially if using the starter kits for Pantheon Front-End Sites:

-* Lando: An open source, cross-platform, local development environment and DevOps tool built on Docker container technology.
+* Lando: An open source, cross-platform, local development environment, and DevOps tool built on Docker container technology.
      * Install the latest release of Lando.
 Lando ships with a recommended version of Docker Desktop if you do not already have it installed.

 * The following tools are included in the [Lando VM](https://docs.lando.dev/getting-started/installation.html), but can be useful to have installed for use without Lando: